gardehal/python-playlist/README.md

 ## TODO

-- duplicate name check function? same videos (songs) from different sources can be added and not trigger duplication check

 - play local/directory streams
 - implement file/folder fetch
 - add length of stream in seconds to qs, add in all fetches, use for display?